desmondlimjw/colmarAcademy/README.md

 # webAssessment
 Please access this website at: https://desmondlimjw.github.io/webAssessment/

-**Introduction:** A responsive website built using html and vanilla CSS.
+**Introduction:** A responsive website built using html and vanilla CSS

 **Tools used:** HTML, CSS (Flexbox, Media Queries)

 **What did you like about this project?**